tanvi-orcl/Jenkins-TF/JenkinsOnOCI.md

 1. Connect Github to Terraform: From your github repository, go to **Settings**, **Webhooks**, then select **Add Webhook**.
 Under Payload URL, enter in `<your-jenkins-url>/github-webhook/`

     ![img](./images/github_webhook.png)

+2. Bind API Key to Secret File: Click on Manage Jenkins and then Manage Credentials.
+Under the **Store** column select **Jenkins**.
+Select **Global credentials (unrestricted)**.
+Click **Add Credential** from the left-hand side panel.
+Select the "Kind" of credential to be "Secret File" then upload the API key you use to authenticate with your terraform provider.

+3. Create Pipeline: From the main Dashboard, select **New Item** from the left-hand panel and then select **Pipeline** as the type of project.

+    Under "Build" check "Github".
+That will trigger the build to run everytime a push to the repo.
+Finally, under pipeline enter the following script.
+Be sure to enter in the correct credentials id string for the terraform api key and the github login.

+    ```
+    pipeline {
+        agent any
+        environment {
+            TF_VAR_api_private_key_path = credentials('terraform_key_id')
+        }
+        stages {
+            stage('Terraform Init') {
+                steps {
+                    git credentialsId: 'github_cred_id', url: 'https://github.com/tanvi-orcl/Jenkins-TF.git'
+                    sh "terraform init"
+                }
+            }

+            stage('Terrraform Plan') {
+                steps {
+                    sh "terraform plan"
+                }
+            }
+        }
+    }
+    ```

+4. Trigger Build: Trigger from the side.
+See if integration is working - change code and push.
+Should trigger a build.
+If the node next to it is blue, the pipeline ran successfully.

+5. Using Agent nodes: If you would like to practice using an agent node, spin one up.
+It should have the label you entered earlier.
+Change the project to utilize the labeled nodes and then build.
+If you look at the console log, you'll see it's using the agent instead of the master node.